wsydney76/craft-properties-field/README.md

     .hasProp('person', 'personalData', 'age', '33')
 .all %}

+{% set entries = craft.entries
+    .hasProp('propertyTest2', 'skills', 'vue.isOn', '1')
+.all
+%}

 ```

-TODO: Allow querying for sub-keys.
+TODO: Allow querying for items in arrays (for entries/assets).

 The `Entry/Entries/Asset/Assets` sub-field types establish a relation, that can be queried via the `relatedTo` query
 param